Ed Atkins

 Ed Atkins (born 1982) is a British contemporary artist best known for his video art and poetry.
-He is currently based in Cophenhagen.
-Atkins lectures at University of Fine Arts Hamburg, in past at Goldsmiths College in London and has been referred to as "one of the great artists of our time" by the Swiss curator Hans-Ulrich Obrist.
+He has been referred to as "one of the great artists of our time" by the Swiss curator Hans-Ulrich Obrist.

+Currently based in Cophenhagen, Atkins lectures at University of Fine Arts Hamburg, having previously lectured at Goldsmiths College, London.

 Early life and education

 Atkins was raised in Stonesfield, a small village outside Oxford.
 His mother was an art teacher at a public school and his father was a graphic artist.

-He earned his bachelor's degree from Central Saint Martins and later graduated from The Slade School of University College London with a master's degree in Fine Art in 2009.
+Atkins studied for a bachelor's degree (BA) at Central Saint Martins.
+Subsequently, in 2009, he studied for a Master of Fine Art (MFA) at Slade School of Fine Art, University College London.

 Work

+Through a practice that involves layering apostrophic text with high definition video, Ed Atkins makes work in which "The suck and the bloom of death and decay are channeled through technological tools at the height of contemporary image management".

+Atkins' video oeuvre is composed largely of stock footage and CGI avatars that are animated using motion capture and dramatic, commercial sound.
+Many of these videos feature a computer generated avatar as an isolated protagonist, whose poetic soliloquies intimately address the viewer.
+This protagonist, often surrounded by generic stock images and cinematic special effects, has been noted as capable of procuring the uncanny valley effect.